July 27, 2019

 THE WASP WOMAN (1959)

 Roger Corman found his infamous niche in re-cycled teenage drive-in horror movies.
 This self-directed and produced film is another bad representation.
 Roger's brother, Gene, produced a superior project, Beast From Haunted Cave which was double-billed with this film.
 For an estimated fifty grand, I suspect most of the money for this film went to hiring the top-billed actors.
 Both of them.
 It should be no surprise then, that the film has some banal or awkward scenes.
 The production quality is lifeless with a waste of about twelve minutes at the opening as we follow a “Doctor of Waspology,” Michael Mark, through the woods looking for a wasp’s nest.
 He is also ostracized by the local beekeeper union because he is not a team player.
 Bees, dude, not wasps!
 But he has made an incredible discovery.
 There is a wasp enzyme serum that can turn back the aging process.
-Generally, about the only thing that degrades this film is a poorly done horror prop.
+Generally, the only thing that degrades this film is a poorly done horror prop at the end.
+Without it, though, this would not be a "horror" movie.

 The opening score by Fred Katz is mesmerizing.
 A very dissonant and chaotic arrangement that supports the background image of bees making honey.
 Never mind the movie is about wasps.
 The film score was used several times for Corman's science fiction movies.
 The score of percussion instruments with a dominant xylophone, particularly during an in-car camera scene, is a sensory experience of bargain-basement filming.
 The silly night Watchmen scene nearer the end has no precedent for comedic xylophone.